VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 - What exactly do we mean when we talk about models?

-The remainder of this chapter will begin to address these questions and to explore the motivations for using the CQRS pattern in more detail.
+The remainder of this chapter will begin to address these questions and to explore the motivations for using the CQRS pattern.
 Later chapters will explore these issues in more depth.

 # CQRS and Domain-Driven Design

-The previous chapter "[CQRS in Context][r_chapter1]," introduced some of the concepts and terminology from Domain-Driven Design (DDD) that are relevant to the implementation of the CQRS pattern.
+The previous chapter "[CQRS in Context][r_chapter1]," introduced some of the concepts and terminology from the Domain-Driven Design (DDD) approach that are relevant to the implementation of the CQRS pattern.
 Two areas are particularly significant to the CQRS pattern.